Neil Patel here. Earlier this week, I shared a few of my favorite ways to bring in cash while I wait for my angel investments to mature.

 And who knows?
 They could happen for you, too.

 Until next time,

 P.S. – While we’re on the subject of income trading… there’s one more important thing you should always keep in mind.
 Trading based on what’s going on in the mainstream media is a decent strategy.
 Sometimes it even works.
 But the biggest windfalls go to those people who can see through what the news is saying – and get straight to the truth of what’s really happening.
 Being able to see and exploit the “gap” between the two versions could mean bagging five big winners in just five trading days.
 Click here to get a FREE copy of D.R.
 Barton’s special report, Seven Market Illusions Hiding Real Profits from You.
 You’ll be instantly signed up to receive more information by email – including how you can get actionable trade recommendations right away.

-One response to “The Most Effective Tool in My Investing Arsenal”
+2 responses to “The Most Effective Tool in My Investing Arsenal”